Portland Pickles: 2024

 In March 2024, Rose City Baseball opened the Portland Pickles Public House, a Portland Pickles-themed sports bar on Mississippi Avenue.

 On July 9, Tanner Griffith, Patrick Keighran, Freddie Rodriguez, and Shay Timmer were selected to represent the Pickles in the 2024 all star game in Bellingham.

 The Pickles qualified for the playoffs for the third straight season and clinched the South Division Second Half Championship.
 The Pickles swept the Elks 2–0 in the Divisional Series and upset the seven time defending WCL Champion Knights in Corvallis to win their first South Division Championship in franchise history.
 The Pickles hosted the AppleSox in the WCL Championship Game.

 Going into the bottom of the ninth inning of a close game, the Pickles found themselves down 4–5.
-After loading the bases, Diego Castellanos would be walked to bring in the tying run.
-On the very next pitch, Conner Stewart would hit a difficult to field ground ball that brought Tanner Griffith home to give the Pickles the walk off win and their first WCL Championship in franchise history.
-Commissioner Rob Neyer was unable to award the Pickles the trophy for a long period of time due to fans storming the field.
+With the bases loaded, Diego Castellanos walked to force home the tying run.
+On the very next pitch, Conner Stewart hit a hard ground ball that wasn't fielded cleanly, and Tanner Griffith scored to give the Pickles the walkoff win and their first WCL Championship.
+Commissioner Rob Neyer was unable to award the Pickles the trophy for a long period of time due to fans streaming onto the field.